 Immuta’s auditing and automated reporting also shows how data has been changed over time.
 This enables data teams to create data science and analytics reporting to share with compliance teams and to prove adherence with internal data usage rules, privacy regulations, third-party contractual requirements, and more.

 The ability to audit data use based on purpose is important for regulatory requirements like CCPA and GDPR, which require sensitive data use to have a clear and intended purpose.
-With Immuta’s comprehensive data audit trails, these standards can be easily met and eliminate concerns of personal liability for noncompliance.
+With Immuta’s comprehensive data audit reports, these standards can be easily met and eliminate concerns of personal liability for noncompliance.

 The future of data use and analytics lies in a cloud-based strategy.
 But, without the right tools, data teams’ impact — and the impact of the data itself — may be stifled.
 Immuta’s native integration with Okta solves the most common challenges of cross-platform data access that data engineers and architects face by simplifying the management of user identity, authorization, and fine-grained data access in cloud, multi-cloud, and hybrid environments.